Skip to main content

 output: FileResponse<string>

 Path to output to.
-If subdir is true, the subfolder will be created inside this path.
+If subdir is true, the subdir will be created inside this path.

 May also be a FileResponseHandler which returns a new output path to override the default one.